bisqwit/crt-filter/README.md

   * Green cell is 2 pixels of green and 1 pixel of black
   * Blue cell is 2 pixels of blue and 2 pixels of black
   * Each cell is 5 pixels tall followed by 1 pixel of black
-  * Successive columns are 3 pixels apart vertically
+  * Successive columns are staggered 3 pixels apart vertically

 ## Screenshots